yury-lysogorskiy/lammps/doc/src/set.rst

 properties to reset and what the new values are.
 Some strings like *type* or *mol* can be used as a style and/or a keyword.

+The :doc:`fix set <fix_set>` command can be used with similar syntax to this command to reset atom properties once every *N* steps during a simulation using via atom-style variables.

 ----------

 This section describes how to select which atoms to change